maryland-gov/mitdp/content/sdlc.md

 Sidebar: mitdp
 Breadcrumb: [Home](https://www.maryland.gov/) > [MITDP Oversight](mitdp-overview.md)

+# System Development Life Cycle (SDLC)

+Maryland’s System Development Life Cycle (SDLC) is a framework for technology development to ensure user-centered, iterative service delivery that reduces risk and maximizes value for the people of Maryland. {.intro}

 Each phase below corresponds to a stage in the timeline above, shown with the gate that must be cleared to advance to the next phase.

 * ### **Discovery**